Being a developing nation, the Philippines has great potential to accelerate its economy through foreign and local investments.

 Competitive investment costs

-The Philippines has some of the lowest costs in the world, especially in outsourcing.
+The Philippines has some of the lowest costs in the world, especially in outsourcing, making it a worthy foreign investment.

 Its low cost of living affects the workers’ salaries in the country, which can start at around $500 per month or lower for rank-and-file employees.